wenwei202/caffe/README.md

 [Coordinating Filters for Faster Deep Neural Networks](https://arxiv.org/abs/1703.09746)

+The source code of NIPS 2016 on structurally-sparse DNNs is in the [scnn](https://github.com/wenwei202/caffe/tree/scnn) branch.

 ## Tutorial
 Tutorials on using [python](/python) for low-rank DNNs.
 More details will be updated.